| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Per diem fees

-Per diem fees are paid by the borrower for every day a loan is scheduled to close but does not.
+The borrower pays per diem fees for every day a loan is scheduled to close but does not.
 To calculate the per diem, multiply the loan amount by the interest rate (as a decimal) and divide that total by 365.
 The fees are generally paid to the lender at closing.

 A seller could also add a per diem clause in the contract.
 For example, if a buyer doesn’t close on a specified date, they might be required to pay a certain amount per day to cover utilities, insurance, HOA fees, or taxes.